 What’s your least-favorite way to exercise?

-My least favorite way to exercise is using a machine.
+My least favorite way to exercise is by using a machine.
 There are two exercises in my plan, calf presses and leg curls that I do with a machine, and then only because I have no other way to hit those muscles conveniently.

 What’s your favorite post-workout meal?